1.0 Policy Purpose

 Non-Exempt Staff who are On-Call who are required to remain on Brown's premises are considered to be working and must be compensated unless they are furnished with sleeping facilities and have an agreement to exclude sleeping hours.

 Non-Exempt Staff who are not required to remain on Brown premises while On-Call and can use the On-Call time for their own purpose, generally do not need to be compensated for the On-Call time.

 Non-Exempt Staff who are called in or allowed to report for duty at the beginning of a work shift must be paid for a minimum of three hours or the actual Hours Worked, whichever is greater.

-Non-Exempt Staff who are called but not required to come into work should be paid for the time worked.
+Non-Exempt Staff who are called but not required to come into work must be paid for the time worked.

-Non-Exempt Staff who are covered by collective bargaining agreements (CBAs) should refer to the appropriate agreement for details on On-Call pay.
+Non-Exempt Staff who are covered by collective bargaining agreements (CBAs) must refer to the appropriate agreement for details on On-Call pay.